 COACHED BY: PHIL COSTEN

 The summer term sees the beginning of shorter regatta races, generally held over 1-2km.
 The training moves towards learning the ebb and flow of a regatta race as well as preparing skills you’ll need for the transition into the senior squad at the end of the year.
-At the end of the Easter Holidays we go for a second one week training camp to the Netherlands to prepare for the second BUCS event of the year.
+At the end of the Easter Holidays, we go for a second one-week training camp to the Netherlands to prepare for the second BUCS event of the year.
 Racing moves to regattas, side by side races on lakes or rivers and these continue throughout the term.
 Unlike many other sports at Warwick that stop at this point, we’re just getting started and this is really what all the hard graft over the year is about.
-This is a mixture of multi-lane regattas such as BUCS (the kind of racing you see at the Olympics) and one-on-one knock out competitions.
-For the beginner first boats the often culminates in Henley Royal Regatta or Henley Women’s Regatta qualifiers to see where you sit against some of the country’s best.
+This is a mixture of multi-lane regattas such as BUCS (the kind of racing you see at the Olympics) and one-on-one knockout competitions.
+For the beginner first boats, this often culminates at Henley Royal Regatta or Henley Women’s Regatta qualifiers to see where you sit against some of the country’s best crews.